ibm-cloud-docs/billing-usage/billing-faq.md

 {: faq}
 {: support}

 Updating your credit card is just like adding a new one.
-Go to the [Payments](https://{DomainName}/billing/payments) page in the {{site.data.keyword.cloud_notm}} console, and in the Add Payment Method section, enter the billing information for your new card, then click **Add credit card**.
+Go to the [Payments](/billing/payments) page in the {{site.data.keyword.cloud_notm}} console.
+In the Add Payment Method section, enter the billing information for your new card, and click **Add credit card**.

-To switch to a different payment method, select **Pay with Other** and then click **Submit change request**.
-A support case to change your payment method will be created for you.
+To switch to a different payment method, select **Pay with Other**, and click **Submit change request**.
+A support case to change your payment method is then created for you.

+Some payment methods, such as PayPal, aren't accepted as recurring payment methods.
+You must manually submit the payment each month.
+{: note}

 ## Why won't my credit card go through?
 {: #addcard}